Cooperative Bank of Oromia Review

 Apply for a loan here

 Banks Ethiopia gives you the access and information you need to get car loan and house loan services in Ethiopia from the bank of your choice.
-If you are a non resident and/or a foreigner with origin of Ethiopia looking for these loan services, make sure to visit our diaspora mortgage loan and diaspora vehicle loan pages to acquire a more detailed information.
+If you are a non-resident and/or a foreigner with origin of Ethiopian origin looking for these loan services, make sure to visit our diaspora mortgage loan and diaspora vehicle loan pages to acquire more detailed information.

 Cooperative Bank of Oromia Exchange Rate